open-source-bootcamp/bootcamp-guide/README.md

 Check out our [how to run this event guide](./how-to-run-this-event.md) for tips on organizing and running this event.

-## Best practices

-We have put together a [best practices guide](./best-practices.md) with tips to make this event as great as possible.

 ## Get in touch

 If you are planning to run one of these events and have questions, please reach out in the [discussions tab](https://github.com/orgs/open-source-bootcamp/discussions).